-PATR 435: Patrology Credits: 3 credits
+PATR 435: Patrology

 Early and Byzantine Fathers.
 A study of Apostolic Fathers, Apologists, and major fathers of the fourth century through their works, biography, teachings, and influence.
 Students will also study the ascetical writers, the rise of monasticism, the fathers of the Byzantine period, and the Russian fathers up to the present day.